The midfielder scored the only goal of the game to continue Clarence Seedorf side's recent run of form.

 Barrientos' curling 25-yard effort awoke Milan from their slumber and Adil Rami went close to giving them the lead, flicking Kaka's whipped free kick from the left over the bar.

 Montolivo then produced his moment of brilliance, striking a 25-yard drive that arrowed into the bottom left-hand corner.

-The goal appeared to galvanise Milan, who started to look more assured in possession, and Adel Taarabt bent a 20-yard effort just wide shortly after the half-hour mark.
+The goal appeared to galvanize Milan, which started to look more assured in possession, and Adel Taarabt bent a 20-yard effort just wide shortly after the half-hour mark.

-Balotelli could have doubled their lead, only for team-mate Andrea Poli to take the ball away from him following Taarabt's dangerous cross.
+Balotelli could have doubled its lead, only for teammate Andrea Poli to take the ball away from him following Taarabt's dangerous cross.

-Defender Mexes almost scored an outrageous goal, with the centre-back's acrobatic scissor-kick going over from Balotelli's dinked free-kick, and Nigel De Jong was then denied by Catania goalkeeper Mariano Andujar.
+Defender Mexes almost scored an outrageous goal, with the center back's acrobatic scissor kick going over from Balotelli's dinked free kick.
+Nigel De Jong was then denied by Catania goalkeeper Mariano Andujar.

-Taarabt then curled wide again before Balotelli shot over, but one goal would prove enough for Milan as they posted four league wins in a row for the first time since March 2013.
+Taarabt then curled wide again before Balotelli shot over, but one goal would prove enough for Milan as it posted four league wins in a row for the first time since March 2013.